 MOD CUB/66A13/2

-5.268 Use of the band 410-420 MHz by the space research service is limited to communications within 5 km of an orbiting, manned space vehicle.
-The power flux-density at the surface of the Earth produced by emissions from extra-vehicular activities shall not exceed −153 dB(W/m2) for 0° 5°, −153 + 0.077 ( − 5) dB(W/m2) for 5° 70° and –148 dB(W/m2) for 70° 90°, where is the angle of arrival of the radio-frequency wave and the reference bandwidth is 4 kHz.
-No. 4.10 does not apply to extra-vehicular activities.
-In this frequency band the space research (space-to-space) service shall not claim protection from, nor constrain the use and development of, stations of the fixed and mobile services.
-(WRC-97)
+5.268 Use of the frequency band 410-420 MHz by the space research service is limited to space-to-space communications with an orbiting, manned space vehicle.
+The power flux-density at the surface of the Earth produced by emissions from transmitting stations of the space research service (space-to-space) in the frequency band 410-420 MHz shall not exceed −153 dB(W/m2) for 0° 5°, −153 + 0.077 ( − 5) dB(W/m2) for 5° 70° and –148 dB(W/m2) for 70° 90°, where is the angle of arrival of the radio-frequency wave and the reference bandwidth is 4 kHz.
+In this frequency band stations of the space research (space-to-space) service shall not claim protection from, nor constrain the use and development of, stations of the fixed and mobile services.
+No. 4.10 does not apply.
+(WRC-15)

 Reasons: To remove the restrictions that allow use of the band 410-420 MHz by the space research service only for communications within a maximum radius of five km of a manned orbiting space vehicle, thereby allowing communications (space-to-space) that are not limited to extravehicular activities.